 In the late 1930s, the prime minister, Plaek Phibunsongkhram, long wished for Thailand to establish its own distinct cultural identity set apart from China.
 So he commissioned a cooking competition for the country’s chefs to brainstorm a new dish that Thailand could call its own.
 And thus, Pad Thai was born.

 What is Pad Thai?

-While Pad Thai is traditionally cooked with chicken or shrimp, you can order vegan and vegetarian versions.
+While traditional Pad Thai is cooked with chicken or shrimp, you can order vegan and vegetarian versions.
 There are many Thai restaurants scattered around the downtown area, but if you genuinely want to try the best Pad Thai in Toronto, keep reading!